endo5501/LaboMachineTable/memory-bank/activeContext.md

 - Created axiosConfig.js utility to ensure all API requests include the /api prefix
 - Updated all components to use the custom axios instance for consistent API communication
 - Simplified setupProxy.js to focus on properly routing /api requests to the backend server
+- Completed internationalization of UserManagementPage by adding translations for all user-facing text
+- Removed "予約者:" and "使用者:" prefixes from ReservationStatusPage and EquipmentLayoutPage to show only usernames
+- Changed time display in ReservationWindow and ReservationStatusPage from 8:00-22:00 to 24-hour format (0:00-23:30)
+- Updated time display format from AM/PM to 24-hour format in reservation components

 ## Next Steps